AdrianFalb/demoRMR-all/README.md

 # Design of Native Human Interaction with a Group of Remote Robots

-Slovak University of Technology in Bratislava/ Institute of Robotics and Cybernetics Faculty of Electrical Engineering and Informatics/ 2022/2023/
+Slovak University of Technology in Bratislava

+Institute of Robotics and Cybernetics Faculty of Electrical Engineering and Informatics

+2022/2023

 ## BACHELOR THESIS ASSIGNMENT
 Language of the Thesis: Slovak language